KDE/digikam-doc/maintenance_tools.rst

 .. figure:: images/index_maintenance_tools.webp
     :alt:

-This section explain how to use the digiKam maintenance tools.
+This section explains how to use the digiKam maintenance tools.

 .. toctree::
    :maxdepth: 2